-The team acts for a broad range of clients - from Government agencies and public sector organisations, to multinational corporations, family-owned businesses and leading third sector employers – representing them in Scotland, England and beyond.
+The team acts for a broad range of clients - from Government, Government agencies and public sector organisations, to multinational corporations, family-owned businesses and leading third sector employers – advising and representing them in Scotland, England and beyond.

 Why choose us for your employment law advice?

 When you work with us we become your trusted advisers first, and lawyers second.
 Our advice on employment transactions and contracts is down-to-earth, practical and makes complete business sense.

 We’re also innovative in the way we deliver our services, providing transparent management information and a range of billing options to suit your needs, including our individually bespoke retainer scheme.